johnalison/WorkingPhilosophy/Lists.md

 - Emotions (Algorithms) very fast efficient, but often used out of context.
 - Quickly becoming gods (or racing to event new ones (AI)) without wisdom.
 - Animals with rationality - the tool that may allow us to transend our situation
+- Optimism and hubris is built into our operating systems